Urobotos/Sandworm/README.md

   SET_MENU_LANGUAGE LANGUAGE=3

 <h3>Setup for remotely control printer power ON and OFF via Relay:</h3>
-(The original code and setup instructions can be found at: https://github.com/tinntbg/auto-power-off-klipper ) <br>
+(The original code and setup instructions (from author Tinntbg) can be found at: https://github.com/tinntbg/auto-power-off-klipper ) <br>

 For remote control power ON/OFF by Relay it is need add somewhere to <b>moonraker.conf</b> file codes below: <br>